djamesjones4/messenger-api/README.md

     <strong>participants:</strong> string (i.e. "1,4,6")
   } <br>

+  The response from the `New Conversation` call will return the `conversation_id` to be passed in the `New Message`(POST /messages) request parameters.

-**NOTE: because sqlite3 does not accept array types a string must be passed and handled by the controller.
+**NOTE: because sqlite3 does not accept array types, a string of user IDs (`participants`) must be passed and handled by the controller.
 <hr/>